karelkubicek/karelkubicek.github.io/_posts/2021-10-05-cookieblock.md

 * **Q:** Will there be Safari version?

-  **A:** No, Safari does not support collecting information about cookies changes for their extensions.
+  **A:** No, Safari lacks the necessary web extension APIs to intercept the creation of cookies in the browser.
+This is essential for gathering cookie data to predict a usage purpose, as well as to prevent undesired cookies from being stored in the browser.
 For those interested in technical details, they do not support any of these two methods for collecting cookie changes: [cookies.onChanged](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/cookies/onChanged) and [change event of cookie store API](https://developer.mozilla.org/en-US/docs/Web/API/Cookie_Store_API).

 * **Q:** Is CookieBlock collecting any information from my browser?
+Does it store this in a remote host?

-  **A:** No, all classification and enforcement happen on the client-side.
-We also do **not** collect any scientific data, and we adhere to the GDPR.
+  **A:** **No, the classification is done client-side.** User can allow collection of a local cookie history, this is only used locally for improving the classifier accuracy.
+The data never leaves the browser's storage, and we adhere to the requirements of the GDPR.
 If you want to provide us feedback, please fill out the [feedback form](https://forms.gle/tL21ruvPZq2q218P8), or leave a review in the extension store or send us an email.
 If you observe a malfunctioning website, send us an email to <cookie.block.extension@gmail.com>, fill an [issue on GitHub](https://github.com/dibollinger/CookieBlock/issues), or make a pull-request with updated [`known_cookies.json`](https://github.com/dibollinger/CookieBlock/blob/main/src/ext_data/known_cookies.json).

 * **Q:** CookieBlock breaks website xyz.com.
 What should I do?

-  **A:** Easiest solution is to "Add this site as an exception" in the CookieBlock popup.
+  **A:** The easiest solution is to use the button “Add this site as an exception” in the CookieBlock popup.
 If the website does not start working immediately, you might need to clear cookies for the website.
-If even this does not help, you can "Pause cookie removal."
-No matter what technique you use, let us know about your issues by email to <cookie.block.extension@gmail.com> or an [issue on GitHub](https://github.com/dibollinger/CookieBlock/issues).
+If even this does not help, you can also select “Pause cookie removal.”
+No matter which technique you use, let us know about your issues by email to <cookie.block.extension@gmail.com> or an [issue on GitHub](https://github.com/dibollinger/CookieBlock/issues).

 * **Q:** What is the recommended settings for CookieBlock?

-  **A:** We strongly suggest to accept also Functionality cookies.
-These can provide customization of websites - setting the language, currency, dark mode, etc.
+  **A:** The extension comes pre-installed with the recommended settings active.
+We recommend having Functionality cookies enabled to reduce potential website breakage.
+These types of cookies often enable the customization of websites without requiring to log in.
+Examples are, setting the language, enabling dark mode, etc. We also recommend to enable “Keep Track of Cookie History,” which improves classification and makes the extension more efficient.

 * **Q:** Does CookieBlock work outside of the EU?

-  **A:** Yes, despite the fact that other countries do not have as advanced privacy regulations as the EU, the classification model works independently of your location.
+  **A:** Yes, despite the fact that other countries do not have privacy regulations as advanced as the EU, the classification model works independently of your location.
 Note that CookieBlock will not cause websites to start displaying popups, only the cookies are being filtered.

   For websites other than in English, the model can have slightly reduced performance, as it cannot extract all meaningful features about the cookie content.
 However, the most useful features for the classification are language agnostic, so this might have only a minor impact.
 Enjoy what is called Brussels effect.